Bachelor of Arts: Social Work

 All social work majors are required to participate in a 420 clock-hour social work field experience or internship.
 This culminating experience, together with the concurrent field experience seminar, prepares you for entry into one of the most exciting and rapidly growing professions available today.

-For details on required courses and course descriptions, please visit our online catalog pages.
+For details on required courses and course descriptions, please reference the undergraduate course catalog.

 Social workers find careers in public and private agencies, hospitals, clinics and nursing homes, schools and other educational institutions, the court and correctional systems, as well as in private practice as therapists.
 The social work curriculum and extensive field experience prepares students to work immediately after graduation.
 Many graduates find employment with the agency where they completed their field experience and then go on to graduate school.